Tendon Rupture Or Other Serious Injury To The Injected Finger/Hand In The Treatment Of Dupuytren’s Contracture

 Risk Of Bleeding In Patients With Abnormal Coagulation

 Therefore, the efficacy and safety of XIAFLEX in patients receiving anticoagulant medications (other than low-dose aspirin, e.g., up to 150 mg per day) within 7 days prior to XIAFLEX administration is not known.
 In addition, it is recommended to avoid use of XIAFLEX in patients with coagulation disorders, including patients receiving concomitant anticoagulants (except for low-dose aspirin).

 Patient Counseling Information

 Advise patients of the following:

-- Serious complications of XIAFLEX injection include tendon rupture or serious ligament damage that may result in the inability to fully bend the finger and may require surgery to correct the complication.
+- Serious complications of XIAFLEX injection include tendon rupture, serious ligament damage, or skin laceration that may result in the inability to fully bend the finger and may require surgery to correct the complication.

 - XIAFLEX injection is likely to result in swelling, bruising, bleeding, and/or pain of the injected site and surrounding tissue.

 After the XIAFLEX injections, instruct patients:

-- Not to flex or extend the fingers of the injected hand to reduce extravasation of XIAFLEX out of the cord.
+- Not to flex or extend the fingers of the injected hand to reduce extravasation of XIAFLEX out of the cord(s).

 - Not to attempt to disrupt the injected cord(s) by self-manipulation.